 Unit of competency template components Unit code ASQA will assign a unique code to each enterprise unit Unit title A title that concisely describes the outcome Application A brief description of the unit content, how the unit is applied and any licensing, legislative, regulatory or certification requirements that apply to the unit.
 Pre-requisite unit (Optional) A list of any units in which the student must be deemed competent prior to undertaking this unit.
 Note: As this component is optional, insert a row into the template if pre- requisite study is identified.
 Competency field Detailed (six digit) field of education (FOE) code is assigned to each unit to identify a type of work.
-Note: The FOE code assigned to training package units can be found on the National Register.
-For training package units, you will find the relevant code on the Australian Bureau of Statistics website.
+Note: The FOE code assigned to training package units can be found on the National Training Register: training.gov.au .
+For enterprise units, you will find the relevant code on the Australian Bureau of Statistics website: Australian Standard Classification of Education (ASCED) .
 Unit sector (Optional) Relates to the categorisation of units of competency to a particular industry sector.
 Note: As this component is optional, insert a row into the template if industry sector information is being identified.
 Elements Describe the essential outcomes of the unit by breaking down the unit into actions or outcomes.
 Performance criteria Relate directly to the corresponding element, breaking down the element into tasks, roles and skills, and applied knowledge that reflect the required standard of performance in the workplace, education or community environment.